Reducing support calls by 95% through a rapid redesign

 Key design decisions

 Through sketches and low-fidelity prototypes, I explored ways to simplify the experience.
-The solution involved consolidating multiple tasks into single steps to reduce complexity.
-I renamed “Overview” to “Action Required” to provide clearer wayfinding, and created a visual hierarchy that naturally guided users through the flow.
+The solution consolidated multiple tasks into single steps and created a visual hierarchy that naturally guided users through the flow.

 Design evolution from sketches to wireframes to final interface